Deepen your knowledge and enhance your skills

 IIRP students seek to positively influence their organizations and communities whatever their job role.
 Many already have advanced degrees, but they come to the Graduate School to learn more and establish themselves in a field that didn’t exist when they were first studying.

 Easy to get started – from Canada …

 The IIRP is based in Bethlehem, Pennsylvania, U.S.A., but students may complete their Graduate Certificate or Master of Science without ever stepping foot on our main campus.

 IIRP faculty are the world’s leading experts in the ideas and competencies they teach.
 They’ll help you tailor your studies and facilitate meaningful online engagement with fellow students from around the world.

 IIRP courses are fully online or blended, combining in-person professional development with online learning.
 This allows you to study where you live and work.
-Our only required in-person event is Basic Restorative Practices, which is offered in Europe and locations throughout the U.S. and beyond.
+Our only required in-person event is Basic Restorative Practices, which is offered in Canada and locations throughout the U.S. and beyond.